|

 of creeping ones below.

-Brave Archer, bow bent in air, take aim,
+Brave Archer, bow bent in air, take aim,what will you slay?

 What lurking game